 - Interested in learning about starting a business

-The deadline for receipt of applications is on Monday, May 14, 2018.
+The deadline for receipt of applications has been extended to Friday, May 18.

 - Entrants must be enrolled in undergraduate or graduate classes at the University’s Pittsburgh Campus.